bracketdash/simple-directives/README.md

 The contents of the element will be repeated once for each item.

-References made within the loop will also have `this.(itemName)` available.
+References made within the loop will also have `this[itemName]` available.

-`this.(itemName)` will be populated with the item itself, as well as...
+If the item is an object, `this[itemName]` will be populated with the item itself, plus:

 -   `$collection`
 -   `$index`
 -   `$key`

+If the item is not an object, `this[itemName]` will be empty except for the properties above, plus:

+-   `value`

 ## Extras